 Check out your local city’s website for an online event calendar to see what networking opportunities might be available.
 This could include job seekers workshops, training opportunities, and hiring or recruitment events.
 The important factor here is the listed events are already specified to your location.

 Eventbrite is an online event management site that allows you to discover local events.
 You can browse by category, location, and dates.
 Search for events such as networking socials, career expos, or skills training classes.
 Examples include Richmond Job Fair, Speed Networking for Business Professionals in Denver, and Bootstrap Web Development Weekend Training in Minneapolis.

-After reading this, there is no excuse for not knowing where you can network.
 Now it’s up to you to get out there and meet people!
 Start with identifying two groups and attending one event a month.
 If you’re feeling a bit of anxiety, invite a friend or co-worker to attend with you.
 Once you find a group you enjoy and could benefit from, try to attend one of their meetings or events at least quarterly and consider taking the extra step of asking, “How can I help or contribute?”